5.1 Book publishing

 New Zealand has a vigorous book publishing industry that caters not only for the local market but also, particularly in the case of educational books, for an increasing number of overseas purchasers.
 Educational publishing accounts for approximately 65 percent of titles exported by New Zealand publishers.

-In 2012, New Zealand will be the Guest of Honour at the Frankfurt Book Fair.
+In 2012, New Zealand was the Guest of Honour at the Frankfurt Book Fair.

 See also "Literature", section 4.5 above.